Battlefield Earth (film): Home media

-A special edition DVD was released in 2001, deleting one scene and including two additional scenes, which added two minutes to the film's running time.
+A special edition DVD was released by Warner Home Video in 2001, deleting one scene and including two additional scenes, which added two minutes to the film's running time.
 The DVD includes commentary tracks with director Roger Christian and production, costume and creature designer Patrick Tatopoulos, as well as special features including John Travolta's alien makeup test.
 Jeff Berkwits of Sci Fi Weekly wrote that "the Battlefield Earth Special Edition DVD is packed with information, offering an enlightening glimpse into the creative process behind this imperfect but entertaining picture".
 Randy Salas of the Star Tribune described it as the "best DVD for a bad movie."
 A review of the DVD release in the Los Angeles Times was more critical: "A dated visual style, patched-together special effects and ludicrous dialogue combine in a film that is a wholly miserable experience."

+In November 2012, the film was first released on Blu-ray by Concorde Video in Germany, with the same Special Edition runtime as the original 2001 DVD release.
+However, the film was scanned at a 1.78:1 aspect ratio instead of the original 2.39:1 scope.

-The original theatrical version was released on Blu-ray by Mill Creek Entertainment on September 15, 2020.
+The original theatrical version was released on Blu-ray by Mill Creek Entertainment on September 15, 2020, for the 20th anniversary of the release.